-The outstanding issue for digital sociology to date has been the problems and potentials of studying culturthat on scales edo not align to either the individual or whole the culture. empirical work.scale up he scaling-up of digital infrastructure, there is a temptation to Given t The conceptual poles of individual and whole culture limited have analytical purchase on open-ended, heterogenous and frequently flows of re-scaling contemporary cultural spaces.
-They are attached to more static concepts of agency and structure that have long been disputed (we are not re-visiting those debates here; see (Latour et al., 2012).
+Given the heavily accumulative dynamics of the field of devices, there is a temptation for digital sociologists in their own empirical work to emulate the descriptive practices – the analytics – that accompany the scaling-up of digital media platforms.
+If digital sociology was simply a theoretically sophisticated of media analytics or business intelligence, it would miss the transformations in culture attested by the availability of this data.
+The real analytical promise of large-scale data for digital sociology instead concerns the possibility of studying how re-scaling processes actually cut across pre-formatted notions of the individual or culture as a whole.
+The smooth conceptual poles of individual and whole culture constrain analytical purchase on open-ended, heterogenous device-specific contestation of contemporary cultural spaces.
+They are attached to more static concepts of agency and structure that have long been disputed (we are not re-visiting those debates here; see (Latour et al., 2012) for a broader engagement with this problem, which arguably still thwarts 'social physics').
 For instance, while 'users' or consumers remain the focus of much market research and advertising, their demographic attributes of race, age, ethnicity, income and educational level are perhaps becoming less important as 'postdemographic' concerns of profiling in terms of groups, tastes, interests, device usage, etc., take hold (see (Rogers, 2013: 153–4)).
-The feedback loops between culture technology and mean that cultural processes change scale in many different ways.
-Digital sociology confronts the problem of working out if the scaling processes it observes are isometric (the same metric applies throughout) or allometric (different metrics are needed to make sense of the changes).
-On many accounts, network digital media display 'scale-free' characteristics – no matter what scale we look at, the same distribution of event types can be found.
-(We return to this issue below).
+Furthermore, the feedback loops between social lives running through the field of devices mean that cultural processes change scale in many different ways.
+Like all fields, the field of digital devices is tensioned by many different vectoral relations (see Martin and Merriman, this volume for a relevant description of Pierre Bourdieu's field theory).
+As Evelyn Ruppert, John Law and Mike Savage write, 'fields of devices [are] relational spaces where some devices survive and dominate in particular locations while others are eclipsed, at least for the moment' (Ruppert et al., 2013, 13).

-the units and wholes of social fields, issues of scale and scaling processes are centre-stage in digital sociology. about uncertaintyGiven this We can glimpse some of the problems of scale in Github.
-At the time of writing (February 2014), around 170 million events are recorded on the Github.com timeline since early 2012.
-(The timeline is the name for the comprehensive time-stamped series of user-generated events.
-The timeline does not include events staged by the people who manage and constantly tweak Github as platform.
-Platform-level events – a change in architecture, modifications to interfaces, shifts in underlying design or management practice – are much harder to see from the data.)
+We can glimpse some of these relational transients in Github as a platform.
+On the one hand, like many social media platforms, Github.com broadcasts data about what people are doing on the platform.
+At the time of writing (August 2014), around 220 million events are available on the so-called Github.com timeline since early 2012.
+The timeline a comprehensive time-stamped series of user-generated events.
 Many of these events are highly emphemeral.
 They have little afterlife.
 Someone creates a repository and puts something there, and then never returns.
 Millions of such events occur.
-But other events represent the kernel of enduring, cascading or expanding transitions.
+On the other hand, the Github timeline data does not necessarily include events generated by Github itself as it develops the platform.
+Platform-level events – changes in architecture, modifications to interfaces, shifts in underlying design or management practice – are much harder to see from the data.
+Changes in the platoform affect what people do.
 In the flow of events marked on the Github.com timeline, there are some surprising features.
 For instance, the 18 months of Github event data graphed in Figure 1 shows growth.

 Figure 1: Events on the Github.com timeline